hrl6/laravel11-notes-personal/README.md

 - **Delete Notes**: Remove notes you no longer need.

 ## Screenshots
-(Include screenshots of the app here to showcase its functionality.
-For example:)
 - **Notes List**
 ![Notes List](./resources/img/homepage-loggedin.png)
 ![Only Show 15 Notes](./resources//img/show-15-only.png)